Nevuqe/developer-portal/download/index.md

 ---
 layout: page
-title: Download UQK
+title: Download UQC
 ---

 ## Releases

-UQK updates will be automatically added below when uploaded and built.
+UQC updates will be automatically added below when uploaded and built.

 ## Snapshots

-There are currently no UQK snapshots available, check back later.
+There are currently no UQC snapshots available, check back later.

-#### UQK is covered by the UQK License at [LICENSE.txt](/LICENSE.txt).
+#### UQC is covered by the UQC License at [LICENSE.txt](/LICENSE.txt).